populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Make_AIF.rst.txt

 - *aif_file*
     The output data from the DSC-MRI AIF computation (a file with .json format).
-It includes the computed Arterial Input Function (AIF) and associated scoring details of selected voxels.
+It includes the computed Arterial Input Function (`aif` key) and associated scoring details of selected voxels (`scores` key).

+    In `scores`, the elements are, in this order:

+      - Score value: The more intense and finer the peak, the higher the score.
+      - Row index: Row index of the selected voxel.
+      - Column index: Column index of the selected voxel.
+      - Slice index: slice index of the selected voxel.
+      - Number of warnings : The number of warnings when calculating AIF.
+      - Pre-bolus baseline test: Indicates whether the pre-bolus baseline is too noisy. `None` value indicates no problem detected.
+      - Post-bolus baseline test: Indicates whether the post-bolus baseline is too noisy. `None` value indicates no problem detected.
+      - t0 point test: Indicates whether the voxel value at the time of bolus arrival (t0) is greater than 11/10th of the baseline mean. `None` value indicates no problem detected.
+      - Pre-bolus baseline length test: Indicates whether the pre-bolus baseline length is too short (< 8 dynamics). `None` value indicates no problem detected.

     ::